 The 2.375km circuit features 10 turns and introduced a slightly updated layout in season 4.
 A makeshift tunnel section takes the cars through the EMotion Club where spectators are able to view the cars rushing through the tunnel, amplifying the sound of the cars.
 The circuit features a few high speed corners and a long straight.
 Local hero, Daniel Abt of Audi Sport ABT Schaeffler won the race last season making a scene for big celebrations among the locals in support of a German win by both a driver and team.

-The Tempelhof Airport Street Circuit is only used once per year, for Formula E. The 2019 Berlin ePrix takes place on May 24-25.
+The Tempelhof Airport Street Circuit is only used once per year.
+The 2020 Berlin ePrix takes place on June 21.

 The Berlin E-Prix takes place on the apron of Tempelhof Airport in the south of the city, close to public transport links.